siberianfox/tinygwiki/TinyG-Start.md

 * Programmer (Optional..
 If you want firmware updates..)
 * Case (Optional)

 Notes: We have never found a NEMA17 that would not work with TinyG, and almost every NEMA23 we have tried will work if rated up to about 3 amps per winding.
 We also routinely run NEMA34's, but not in high mechanical load situations.
 The motor's rated voltage is irrelevant and can be ignored.
 When running NEMA23's (or above) we recommend fan cooling.
-Note that most of the heat comes off the bottom copper, so be sure to provide air circulation for the bottom as well as the top
+Note that most of the heat comes off the bottom copper, so be sure to provide air circulation for the bottom as well as the top.

 #### TinyG Board
 You can get the TinyG controller board fully assembled from the [Synthetos Store](https://www.synthetos.com/webstore/index.php/assembled-electronics/tiny-g.html)

-TinyG v7's are "blue" boards labeled as TinyGv7 - 23.
-These use the DRV8818 driver chips as opposed to the DRV8811 driver chips.
-The 8818 drivers have a lower ON resistance in the FET output stages and therefore don't get as warm as the 8811's are are capable of driving a bit more current.
-The '23' designation refers to NEMA23 motors, as the blue boards will easily drive most NEMA23 motors.
+TinyG v8's are "blue" boards labeled as TinyGv8.
+These use the DRV8818 driver chips.
+TI also makes other driver chips in this same family, but the 8818's have the lowest ON resistance therefore the best current handling.

 #### Power Supply
-TinyG v7 (either green or blue) supports up to 2.5A per winding per motor and needs a 12v-30v motor power input.
+TinyG v8 supports up to 2.5A per winding per motor and needs a 12v-30v motor power input.
 While 12 volt operation is possible and entirely fine, running with a 24v power supply will allow the motors to be more responsive and actually run cooler (ironically).

-We recommand fan cooling the board if you use a voltage over 12 volts.
+You might think that 4 motors at 2 amps per winding (about the top-end of NEMA17's) would require 4 motors X 2 windings X 2 amps = 16 amps to drive, but you'd be wrong.
+4.5 amps or above will handle this fine as not all motors + phases are ever maxed out at the same time.
+We recommend 6 amps or above if using NEMA23s.

-Here's one we like: [Meanwell NES-350-24](http://www.jameco.com/webapp/wcs/stores/servlet/ProductDisplay?langId=-1&storeId=10001&catalogId=10001&pa=2149600&productId=2149600&keyCode=WSF&CID=GOOG&gclid=CKGp2eipk7UCFWGnPAod9jMAKA)<br>You can usually hunt around and find this for < $50.
+Here's a really beefy power supply we like: [Meanwell NES-350-24](http://www.jameco.com/webapp/wcs/stores/servlet/ProductDisplay?langId=-1&storeId=10001&catalogId=10001&pa=2149600&productId=2149600&keyCode=WSF&CID=GOOG&gclid=CKGp2eipk7UCFWGnPAod9jMAKA)<br>You can usually hunt around and find this for < $50.
 They also make lower amperage supplies that are cheaper.

 #### Stepper Motors
 TinyG will work with bipolar and unipolar stepper motors up to 2.5 amps per winding.
 This covers most NEMA23 and smaller motors.
 It will not work with motors wired as 5 wire "star configurations", so avoid these.
 Some of out favorite sources for stepper motors are: